 However, all volunteers must have a lifestyle consistent with our Core Values and be willing to adhere to our Code of Conduct.

 Can married couples with/without children serve onboard?

-Housing for couples and families is very limited and is usually reserved for long-term crew and/or critical positions.
-A final decision on couples housing, may be delayed until 2 months prior to the time of service.
+Housing for couples and families is very limited and is reserved for longer-term crew and/or critical positions.
+A final decision on couples housing may be delayed until 2 months prior to the time of service.
 Family housing is reserved for long-term crew where one spouse is filling a critical position.

 Can single parent families volunteer to serve onboard?

 The ship is very limited in the number of family cabins available and therefore they must be allocated to crew that can work full-time in a critical operational position on board.
 When we accept any family unit, we expect one of the parents to work full-time while the other parent’s main responsibility (due in a large part to safety issues) would be to take care/watch after their children when they are not in school.
 This would not work in the case of the single-parent family, as their time would have to be split between their parental and shipboard duties and therefore not allowing the crew member to work full-time.

 Is it safe to live on board the Africa Mercy in West & Central African nations?
 What security measures are in place?

 Mercy Ships holds the security of its crew, which includes volunteers from some thirty to forty nations, in highest priority.
 Mercy Ships does not serve in conflict areas, although it has served in post-conflict venues, such as Sierra Leone and Liberia, after the cessation of hostilities.
 Our security protocol is developed from assessments conducted by our Advance Team as well as input from various embassies and government officials.
 Mercy Ships employs 6 full-time Gurkha security guards, supervised by our own Ship Security Officer.
 There are trained security personnel on duty 24/7.
 While a Mercy Ship vessel is always prepared to cast off in an emergency situation, none has been required to do so in its thirty-five year history.